rmartin-sc/js-basics/README.md

 ### Function Documentation

-There is a special comment format that is used by convention to document functions (akin to Python's docstrings).
+There is a special comment format that is used by convention to document functions (akin to JavaDoc and Python's docstrings).

 Many programming tools can parse function comments formatted in this way to automatically produce documentation for a program.